kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/03-redirect-upon-signup-signin.md

 // MORE CODE
 ```

+* Wrapper our HOC `withRouter` around Signin passes the `history` object and we can use that object's `push` method to redirect to the home page
 * If you did not use `withRouter` this would not redirect to home page `/`

 ## We do the same thing for Signup.js